barakbeilin/fastai-gcp/installation.md

 1. I was going for the GCP platform (https://course.fast.ai/start_gcp.html) Everything was smooth until the middle of step 2.
 To create a project I had to add credentials from cli but didn't succeed.
-I followed the instructions that say to add api credintial but didn't work, instead I've added a project thrhough the site.
+I followed the instructions that say to add api credential but didn't work, instead I've added a project through the site.

-2. Since I wanted to use a GPU I had to give my credit (HEVER card) to get the upgraded account.
+2. Since I wanted to use a GPU I had to give my credit to get the upgraded account.
 3. Step 3 is also faulty, to create an instance I had to
     a.
-Increase the limit on the GCP site (the fastai explain it breifly)
+Increase the limit on the GCP site (the fastai explain it briefly)
     b.
 It can take up to 2 days, it took me 10 seconds to get an approval.
     c.
-The instruction for creatign an instance also need to be changed,
+The instruction for creating an instance also need to be changed,

-        The instance requried in the tutorial was `n2d-highmem-8` which is not avaiable with GPU in the zones I look.
+        The instance required in the tutorial was `n2d-highmem-8` which is not available with GPU in the zones I look.
         So I changed to `n1-highmem-8`, plus I changed the zone to europe-west1-b :
         ```
             gcloud compute instances create $INSTANCE_NAME \